caprice400/opti-kid/README.md

 .yyz file is the GMS project file, .zip file is the executable version of the game

 music produced by github.com/robfatland

+and yes, you're supposed to hit the boats